Data InspectionPRO

 Corral lets you browse the local development data that Cloudflare’s runtime stores on disk.
 This includes D1 databases, KV namespaces, R2 buckets, Durable Objects, Workflows, and the Secrets Store.

-All data is read from .wrangler/state/v3/ inside each project's directory — the same local storage used by wrangler dev.
-Access is read-only except for the Secrets Store, which supports creating and deleting entries.
+All data is read from .wrangler/state/v3/ inside each project’s directory — the same local storage used by wrangler dev.
+CLI access is read-only except for the Secrets Store (create/delete).
+The macOS app adds Pro write verbs for KV, R2, and D1 — see In the macOS App.

 Binding Summary